 Please note that maintenance and housekeeping personnel (often of the opposite gender) may enter the residence halls and resident rooms as early as 9:00 a.m.
 In the case of a facilities emergency, they may need access prior to this time.
 Please plan accordingly.
 Maintenance and Housekeeping reserve the right to enter student's rooms to complete work order requests, whether or not a student is present in the room.
-If a student is present, Maintenance and Housekeeping the work order at that time works for the student and, if not, arrange for a different time if need be.
+If a student is present, Maintenance and Housekeeping will confirm with the student that completing the work order at that time works for the student and, if not, arrange for a different time if need be.